bfncs/linopress/README.md

 ## Todo

+* Editor fetches start value
 * Editor can save to document via API
+* Editor saves on change
-* Frontend polling for changes
+* Frontend polls for changes
 * API delivers sitemap
-* Editor has frontend to show sitemap
+* Editor shows frontend to show sitemap
-* Websockets for change messages
+* Frontend uses websockets to listen for change messages

-## The plan
+## The plan (well, kind of)

 ### `npm start`